SOS-SDP: an Exact Solver for Minimum Sum-of-Squares Clustering: Branching: Subproblems within a Branch-and-Bound Algorithm and Variable Selection

+In the other case, i.e., when the decison is to have $i$ and $j$ in the same cluster, we proceed as follows.
 Assume at the current node we have $n$ points and we decide that on this branch the two points $p_i$ and $p_j$ have to be in the same cluster.
 We can reduce the size of $W_p$ (the matrix having data points $p_i$ as rows) by substituting row $i$ by $p_{i}+p_j$ and omitting row $j$.
 To formalize this procedure, we introduce the following notation.

 Let $b(r) = (i,j)$, $i<j$, be the branching pair in branching decision at level $r$ and $b(1),\dots,b(\ell)$ a sequence of consecutive branching decisions.
 Furthermore, let $g(r)=(\underline{i}, \underline{j})$ be the corresponding global indices.